 Although UC Riverside encourages the timely reporting of all crimes, individuals impacted by sexual violence are not required to report to UCPD, Title IX/EOAA, or any other campus office.
-Seeking support through CARE, or any other confidential resource, does not trigger a report to law enforcement or UCR.
+Seeking support through CARE, or any other confidential resource, does not trigger a report to the Title IX Office.